-With a shortage of skilled workers, qualified candidates in many industries can afford to be choosy about where they work.
+Due to the shortage of skilled workers, qualified candidates in many industries can afford to be choosy about where they work.
 To attract the best talent, you need to understand the needs of your future employees.

-As is the case with all generations, Millennials are also said to have special characteristics.
+As is actually the case with all generations, Millennials are also said to have special characteristics.
 As a rule, these are generalised characteristics based, for example, on reports from teachers and employers, scientific studies or simply a general impression.

 The results showed that the following things are most important to young Generation Y employees:

-- A committed and cooperative team
+- A committed and collegial team

 - A fair remuneration